hi, whether you do or don’t know me, i will say my name again, i am Paul.

 n’t worth it, (at least that’s what my dad has proclaimed).

-on the super plus side, on very rare occasions, i was permitted to try my hand at styling real human beings. i included a screen cap from my portfolio, (with the text removed, so ignore the awkward center/bottom right negative space, please). learning about lighting, framing, and overall composing were all really cool aspects. *sadly, i wasn’t able to do this often*
+on the super plus side, on occasion, i was permitted to try my hand at styling real human beings. i included a screen cap from my portfolio, (with the text removed, so ignore the awkward center/bottom right negative space, please). learning about lighting, framing, and overall composing were all really cool aspects. *sadly, i wasn’t able to ONLY do this part of the job, sigh* **hence how i became interested in freelance styling~**

 my real takeaway in hindsight and where i’m at now-ish:

-like many other fashion-aspirants before me, from my awful internship experience i realized that i probably don’t want to work with another independent stylist, but i did identify that i was more drawn to the notion of working as a styling assistant with an established company; where things would ideally be less micro-manage-y and more organized. sadly, none of my applications to a venture of this sort have worked out yet, thus far. i believe this is mostly because there is a certain line of demarcation that i cannot overcome, as i’m simply not qualified enough from a résumé standpoint. (who knew holding a degree in political science wouldn’t really hold a lot of water to other prospective styling assistants?). anyway, yeah this is an unfortunate truth, since many of my competitors/fellow applicants are likely graduating/graduated from competitive fashion/art schools.
+like many other fashion-aspirants before me, from my ‘meh’ experience, i realized that i probably don’t want to work with another independent stylist, but i did identify that i was more drawn to the notion of working as a styling assistant with an established company; where things would ideally be less micro-manage-y and more organized. sadly, none of my applications to a venture of this sort have worked out yet, thus far; so i have been doing it freelance, every now and then. naturally, i believe the lack of job security is mostly because there is a certain line of demarcation that i cannot overcome, as i’m simply not qualified enough from a résumé standpoint. (who knew holding a degree in political science wouldn’t really hold a lot of water to other prospective styling assistants?). anyway, yeah this is an unfortunate truth, since many of my competitors/fellow applicants are likely graduating/graduated from competitive fashion/art schools.

 now, i’m not too beat-up about this reality, since it’s totally reasonable. consequently, i’ve decided to refocus my applications to be geared more towards a ‘relatable’ field, still within fashion. for this reason i’ve begun applying to assistant buyer positions. and even though my applications have yet to prove fruitful, i’ve remained